What Types of Brake Systems Does My Car Have?

 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into Kidder's Repair Service for an inspection before their condition worsens.
+It is important to bring your car into Kidder's Repair Service for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Other brake components include:

 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake drums: Brake drums are your vehicle's drum brake system.
 They are hollow and turn with your vehicle's wheels.
 Brake drums are built with longevity and, with proper care, can last for over 100,000 miles depending on the environment you drive in.

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
 We at Kidder's Repair Service in Belknap recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.

 Many companies sell brake products or different parts of your vehicle's brake system.
 We at Kidder's Repair Service use quality parts and can assure you that we will get your vehicle to the condition the manufacturer intended.

 What Are the Different Types of Brake Rotors?

 Here are the four types of brake rotors you can have on your vehicle: